 3/ Customers in receipt of universal credit will only have their entitlement reassessed if their award of universal credit increases or decreases by more than £10 per week.

-4/ However, the main change is that the maximum entitlement has been restricted to 80% of your council tax bill.
+4/ However, the main change was that the maximum entitlement was restricted to 80% of your council tax bill.
 This means that everyone is being asked to pay 20% of their annual council tax charge.
-This change won't affect you if you're in receipt of the severe disability premium, the support component of employment support allowance or a war pension.
+This change doesn't affect you if you're in receipt of the severe disability premium, the support component of employment support allowance or a war pension.

 Since this time, we've been faced with further cuts in funding as a council and so unfortunately, we're facing increased financial pressures.
-These changes are being introduced as a way for us to save money while not having to cut essential services.
+These changes were introduced as a way for us to save money while not having to cut essential services.

 The government has made it clear that councils should look to maximise locally generated income to help manage the situation, and to support the continued delivery of key and critical services now and in the future.

-What do I do if I cannot afford to pay?
+What do I do if I can't afford to pay?

 If you're unable to meet the payments in the first instance you should contact us to see if there are any other means of assistance which can be given, for example if you receive housing benefit but still have a shortfall you could be eligible for a payment from the Discretionary Housing Fund.
 This could assist you in meeting that payment and allow you to have more income available to pay your council tax instalments.